-- Most health regions participating in the review reported either no service delivery issues related to recruitment and retention or minor service delivery issues. - A total of 15 permanent full-time vacancies were reported. - Health regions report minimal recruitment and retention issues from this annual review.
+- Most health regions participating in the review reported either no service delivery issues related to recruitment and retention, or minor service delivery issues. - A total of 16 permanent full-time vacancies were reported. - Health regions report minimal recruitment and retention issues for permanent positions from this annual review.

-Having reviewed the information as provided by employers and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement.
+Having reviewed the information as provided by employers, and considering the labour market criteria, the Market Supplement Review Committee recommends maintaining the current market supplement.